 THE TERRIS THEATRE, Chester, CT

-COMING TO THE THEATRE VIDEO
+COMING TO THE THEATRE SOCIAL STORY

 MALCOLM'S GOODSPEED DOCUMENTARY Malcolm is a student at Franklin Academy in East Haddam.
 He has spent a lot of time at Goodspeed both with his family and as a student at Franklin Academy as part of a partnership between Goodspeed and Franklin.
 Last semester, Malcolm made a documentary about Goodspeed for his video class project.
 Thanks Malcolm.
 Enjoy!

 Q. What is a Sensory-Friendly performance?

 A. A Sensory-Friendly Performance is a live theatre production for people with a variety of sensory input disorders.
 Our sensory-friendly performance will be accessible to people on the autism spectrum, who have anxiety, or other cognitive disabilities.
 Goodspeed staff and performers have carefully modified the performance with this audience in mind.